ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 17:10/20
      - Quiz-8 given; due 10/23 11:59pm, covers L117,18
+     - ASSIGNMENT-8 is contained in   16_CFL_PL/.
+A notebook is given for you to submit your answers (named as usual).
      - Asg-8 given; due 10/30/20 11:59pm, covers
        the CFL Pumping Lemma and its applications.
+It also has a few ready-made TMs for you to run.
      - A notebook rendering of the CFL PL attempted: 16_CFL_PL/

    - 18:10/22
      - Run the Notebooks within 17_DTM/
+     - This is required for ASSIGNMENT-8.

 * Week-10 **Reading** Chapter 13.  __Outcomes:__
   Learn the basics of